samie/vaadin-robotframework-sample/README.md

  1. Local browser (enabled by default)
  2. TestBench Hub

-Chrome driver is used in both, but for local mode you need to have the chromedriver binary in the system path or specify it with `-Dwebdriver.chrome.driver=/path/to/chromedriver`.
+Chrome driver is used in both.
 If TestBench Hub is used, make sure that the correct URL is given in `${HUB_URL}` in Settings.
-By default local hub is used.
+By default local hub is used and

 ## Running

-To execute the test locally run:

-    mvn verify -Dwebdriver.chrome.driver=/path/to/chromedriver

-To execute the test in TestBench Hub run:
+To execute the test locally or using TestBench Hub run:

     mvn verify